hbekel/overlay64/README.md

 Possible uses include displaying the state of control lines for additional hardware installed in a homecomputer such as the Commodore 64, for example to display the currently selected kernal based on the state of the control lines for a multi-kernal adapter.

 An early working prototype can be seen in [this video](https://www.youtube.com/watch?v=0exp2yM0WHM), where it displays the runtime configuration of the MixSID Stereo SID board.

+This repository includes the complete sourcecode of the client software, the firmware and all design files in KiCAD format.
+The project is licensed under the GPLv2.